Cash Games, Poker Basics, Poker Strategy, Tournaments

 Small bets work like a charm on boards like this, especially because most opponents won’t be looking to fight back too much and will give up on the hand when they see they have missed.

-What’s more, our opponent in the scenario we described cannot have strong starting hands like AA or KK, while we can, which gives our range a big advantage.
+What’s more, our opponent in the scenario we described cannot have strong starting hands like AA or KK, whereas we can, giving our range a big advantage.

-As a general rule of thumb, use a bet sizing of 25% to 33% on dry boards like this one, and you will be printing money by getting to win the pot right then and there with minimum risk.
+As a general rule of thumb, use a bet sizing of 25% to 33% on dry boards like this one, and you will be printing money by winning the pot right then and there with minimum risk.

 Bet Sizing Tip #3. – Bet Big with Value and Bluffs on Wet Boards